hashicorp/terraform-provider-aws/website/docs/d/db_cluster_snapshot.html.markdown

 * `port` - Port that the DB cluster was listening on at the time of the snapshot.
 * `snapshot_create_time` - Time when the snapshot was taken, in Universal Coordinated Time (UTC).
 * `source_db_cluster_snapshot_identifier` - The DB Cluster Snapshot Arn that the DB Cluster Snapshot was copied from.
 It only has value in case of cross customer or cross region copy.
-* `status` - The status of this DB Cluster Snapshot.
 * `storage_encrypted` - Specifies whether the DB cluster snapshot is encrypted.
 * `vpc_id` - The VPC ID associated with the DB cluster snapshot.
 * `tags` - A map of tags for the resource.